 The Audit Committee is governed by a written charter approved by the Board, which is available on our website at https://ir.odfl.com/governance-docs.
 The Committee annually reviews this charter to reassess its adequacy and recommends any proposed changes to the Board for approval.
 Committee members are nominated annually by the Governance and Nomination Committee and approved by our Board to serve for one-year terms.
 Information regarding the functions performed by this committee is set forth in the "Report of Audit Committee," which is included in this proxy statement.
 In fulfilling its duties, the Audit Committee, among other things, appoints, compensates and oversees the work of the independent registered public accounting firm.
-In addition, our Risk Management and Compliance Departments report to the Audit Committee on the assessment and mitigation of key risk and compliance matters across our business, our Internal Audit Department reports to the Audit Committee on its audit plan and our audit-related processes and procedures and internal controls, and our OD Technology Department reports to the Audit Committee on our cybersecurity, technology and data privacy initiatives.
-The Audit Committee met eleven times in 2021.
+In addition, our Risk Management and Compliance Departments report to the Audit Committee on the assessment and mitigation of key risk and compliance matters across our business, the head of our environmental, social and governance ("ESG") working group reports to the Audit Committee regarding various ESG initiatives and disclosure considerations, our Internal Audit Department reports to the Audit Committee on its audit plan and our audit-related processes and procedures and internal controls, and our OD Technology Department reports to the Audit Committee on our cybersecurity, technology and data privacy initiatives.
+The Audit Committee met ten times in 2022.
 The Audit Committee holds telephonic meetings after each quarterly period to discuss with both management and our independent registered public accounting firm, Ernst & Young LLP ("EY"), the financial results to be included in our periodic filings with the SEC prior to their release.